-Buying jewelry online has grown in popularity as retailers have shifted their focus from an in-store experience to one that starts and ends on their website.
+Buying jewelry online has grown in popularity as retailers have shifted their focus from an in-store experience to one that starts and ends on their websites.

-Overall, we give Blue Nile our full recommendation.
-They’ve consistently impressed us with their selection and value, all while providing a seamless customer experience.
+Overall, I give Blue Nile my full recommendation.
+They’ve consistently impressed me with their selection and value, all while providing a seamless customer experience.

-In our Blue Nile review, we’ll detail all the areas most important to your purchase, including their quality, prices, online buying experience, and drawbacks.
+In my Blue Nile review, I’ll detail all the areas most important to your purchase, including their quality, prices, online buying experience, and drawbacks.

 Blue Nile’s story began in 1995 when Doug Williams started selling diamonds online.
 In 1998, Mark C. Vadon bought a diamond from the site.

 A year later, he purchased a majority stake in the company, changed the name to Blue Nile, and improved the online experience.

 Blue Nile became a pioneer of selling diamonds online.
 Their business model involves working directly with manufacturers and wholesalers to avoid the high markups charged by other jewelry vendors.

 Since its inception, many competitors such as James Allen and Brilliant Earth have entered the market, building online stores that rival Blue Nile.
 But in 2022, James Allen’s parent company, Signet Jewelers, also bought Blue Nile.